Skip to Content

 8. Larkspur (Delphinium spp.)

-white and purple larkspur flowers.
+blue and white larkspur flowers.

-Image credit: Depositphotos
+Image credit: Depositphotos.

 Delphinium, the genus of flowers commonly called larkspur, encompasses annuals as well as biennials and short-lived perennials.
 Many species are native to North America.
 All larkspurs produce showy flower spikes.
 Deadheading encourages late summer and fall reblooming.